Mixed martial arts in the United Kingdom

-Mixed martial arts in the United Kingdom is one of the fastest growing sports thanks to the promotion of the UFC.
+Mixed Martial Arts in the United Kingdom is one of the fastest growing sports thanks to the promotion of the UFC.

 History

-UFC 38 was one the earliest entries of MMA in the United Kingdom on July 13, 2002 at Royal Albert Hall.
+UFC 38 was one the earliest entries of MMA in the United Kingdom on July 13, 2002, at Royal Albert Hall.
+Regional and national events regularly take place with local and international promotions such as the Ultimate Fighting Championship.

 Michael Bisping became the first UK UFC champion.
-In 2022 Brendan Loughnane become only the fourth Briton to win a World MMA title with a major organisation after Liam McGeary and Leon Edwards.
+In 2025 Tom Aspinall become the third UK UFC champion after Leon Edwards in 2022.

+British people who won a World MMA title with major organisation, other than the UFC, include Liam McGeary, Brendan Loughnane, and most recently Dakota Ditcheva who in 2024 became Britain's first female World MMA Champion.